 1. Validate Data Freshness and Accuracy

 Keep validating that data is loading on schedule and stays accurate across all systems.
-Compare refresh times, timestamps, and key metrics against your agreed SLAs.
-Business users need to trust what they see right away because any delays or accuracy problems will make people stop using the new system.
+Compare refresh times, timestamps, and key metrics against agreed SLAs.
+Business users need to trust what they see immediately.
+Accuracy problems drive people back to spreadsheets and erode confidence in the platform.

 2. Monitor Performance and Costs

 Monitor query performance, pipeline execution times, and overall system responsiveness closely.
-Track your cloud usage and spending at the same time because you’ll likely find inefficiencies.
-Cloud costs can increase by 30-50% in the first three months if not monitored properly.
+Track cloud usage and spending at the same time.
+Cloud costs can increase 30 to 50% in the first three months without active monitoring.

-Fix performance and cost issues early before they spiral out of control.
-Optimize compute resources, storage allocation, and job scheduling based on what you’re actually seeing in production.
-One company reduced its monthly cloud bill from $85,000 to $52,000 by identifying and fixing inefficient queries and over-provisioned resources in the first 60 days.
+Fix performance and cost issues early before they compound.
+Optimize compute resources, storage allocation, and job scheduling based on what is happening in production.
+One company reduced its monthly cloud bill from $85,000 to $52,000 by identifying and fixing inefficient queries and over-provisioned resources within the first 60 days.

 3. Confirm Security and Access Controls

 Revalidate security configurations after migration.
-Make sure role-based access control works correctly, encryption is active, masking is functioning, and audit logging is running properly.
-Run penetration tests if your security policies require them.
+Confirm role-based access control is working correctly, encryption is active, masking is functioning, and audit logging is running as expected.
+Run penetration tests if security policies require them.

-This step is especially critical for compliance with regulations like GDPR, HIPAA, PCI-DSS, and SOX.
-Security gaps that appear after migration create a real risk.
-A financial institution discovered post-migration that audit logging wasn’t capturing database queries, which would have been a SOX violation.
-They caught and fixed it during their security review.
+A financial institution discovered post-migration that audit logging was not capturing database queries, which would have been a SOX violation.
+They caught and fixed it during their post-migration security review.

 4. Decommission Legacy Systems Safely

-Once you’ve confirmed stability in the new system (typically after 30-90 days of smooth operation), plan how to decommission legacy systems in a controlled way.
+Once stability in the new system is confirmed, typically after 30 to 90 days of smooth operation, plan how to decommission legacy systems in a controlled way.
 Retire old databases, ETL jobs, and reports in phases rather than all at once.

-Don’t rush this process because that’s when accidental data loss happens.
-Keep read-only access to legacy systems for 6-12 months for comparison purposes and regulatory requirements.
+Keep read-only access to legacy systems for 6 to 12 months for comparison purposes and regulatory requirements.
 Proper decommissioning reduces technical debt and cuts ongoing infrastructure costs.
-Companies typically save 40-60% on infrastructure costs after properly retiring legacy systems.

 5. Update Documentation and Lineage

-Update technical documentation, data dictionaries, and lineage records to reflect the new architecture accurately.
-Document key decisions, workarounds implemented, and lessons learned.
-Good documentation improves governance, supports audits, and makes future enhancements or migrations much simpler.
+Update technical documentation, data dictionaries, and lineage records to reflect the new architecture.
+Document key decisions, workarounds, and lessons learned.
+Good documentation improves governance, supports audits, and makes future migrations faster.

 6. Conduct a Post-Migration Review

-Conduct a formal post-migration review with IT, data, security, and business stakeholders within 60 days of go-live.
-Talk about what worked well and what didn’t.
-Identify gaps and areas for improvement.
+Run a formal post-migration review with IT, data, security, and business stakeholders within 60 days of go-live.
+Cover what worked, what did not, and what to do differently next time.
+Capture lessons learned in a structured format.

 Common Checklist Gaps to Avoid